loginom/admin-guide-l10n/data-en/integrator/config.md

 ### Write to Windows Events Log

-Windows events log record parameters are specified in the `configuration/log/eventLog` element:
+Parameters of writing to Windows events log are specified in the `configuration/log/eventLog` element:

 * **level** - minimum logging level.
 Default value: `All`.